 Ghost rankings in Phasmophobia aren't purely about raw danger.
 A ghost can be terrifying but still relatively easy to handle once you understand its behavior.
 The tiers here reflect a combination of two factors: how lethal the ghost is during a hunt, and how tricky it is to pin down with evidence.

-Community voting across TierMaker aggregations (covering 12 to 26 submitted lists as of late April 2026) forms the backbone of these rankings.
-That data doesn't give us hard numerical scores per ghost, but it does show clear consensus on which spirits sit at the top and which ones players routinely dismiss as low-priority threats.
+These rankings come from aggregated community voting across multiple tier list submissions (covering 12 to 26 player-submitted lists as of late April 2026).
+While we don't have hard numerical scores per ghost, the data shows clear consensus on which spirits sit at the top and which ones players routinely dismiss as low-priority threats.

 Ghost evidence journal screen